 Elsewhere in the world there are significant variations in terms of consumer rights.
 Go online to find the rules for the country in question.

-Your case must first have been submitted to the Consumer Council for mediation.
+Your case must first have been submitted to The Consumer Authority for mediation.
 The case must also relate to a professional tradesperson, a product or the cooling-off period.

 We can forward your case to the Consumer Disputes Commission (in Norwegian) for you and also help you complete the requisite form if you wish.